-On 22 December 2020, the Migration Court of Appeal issued a ruling concerning a 14 year old child born and raised in Sweden.
-The Court found that her expulsion to Lebanon was in breach of the UN Convention on the Rights of the Child and that it was unproportionate given the child's strong connection to Sweden.
+On 22 December 2020, the Migration Court of Appeal in a precedent ruling linked the provision of the Aliens Act on the best interests of the child and the CRC in relation to the restrictions in Section 11 of the Temporary Act.
+The case concerned a 14-year-old child born and raised in Sweden.
+The Court found that her expulsion to Lebanon was in breach of the CRC and that it was disproportionate given the child's strong connection to Sweden.